 In conclusion, I say try to do things the right way.
 Your soul will feel amazing if you succeed.
 Even if you fail or way poorer than you could have been, you will feel good knowing you tried your honest best.

 Readers, what are your thoughts about gaming the system for more wealth and power?
-Any other examples of gaming the system I haven’t touched upon?
+Have you thought about gaming the system in other ways?
+Any other examples of gaming the system I haven't touched upon?
 Have you ever gamed the system to your advantage?
 Will there ever be equal opportunities for all?